Tikitere: Geology

 The Tikitere-Ruahine geothermal field is part of the Rotorua Volcanic Centre and has a surface area of 10 km2 characterised by acid springs, pools and lakelets, fumaroles, hydrothermal explosion craters, hot barren and altered ground and mudpools.
 Its heat flow is 120 MW.
 The hydrothermal products are a result of acid sulfate condensate after water interaction with rhyolitic, tuff-rich, volcanic substrate which leaves silica residue rather than the similar appearing silica sinters, that precipitate from hot, near-neutral, alkali chloride water in most other geothermal areas.
-In this area the Rotorua Caldera rim is ill defined as the geothermal area is located on the tectonically subsiding Tikitere Graben.
+In this area the Rotorua Caldera rim is ill-defined as the geothermal area is located on the tectonically subsiding Tikitere Graben.

 Biology

-The acid waters are known to harbour extremophile bacteria and distinct strains of the OP10 phylogenetic candidate bacterial division have been parially characterised from Tikitere.
+The acid waters are known to harbour extremophile bacteria and distinct strains of the OP10 phylogenetic candidate bacterial division have been partially characterised from Tikitere.